qaswarh/Automation-on-CLI-or-ECCLI-based-networks/README.md

 [cli_command](https://docs.ansible.com/ansible/latest/modules/cli_command_module.html), introduced in Ansible 2.7, amazingly had no issue in running the above two show commands.
 And the module supports registering the output.

 However in order to use cli_command to on Ericsson ECCLI/IPOS network, you need to set ansible_network_os = eric_eccli.
-Ansible 2.7 doesn't recognize this value.
-Ansible 2.9 is therefor must requirement to use either cli_command or eric_eccli_command module.
+Ansible 2.7 doesn't recognize this value and therefore Ansible 2.9 is must requirement to use either cli_command or eric_eccli_command module.

 Get your inventory ready with hosts and vars like ansible_connection, ansible_user, ansible_ssh_pass (though plain text not recommmended), ansible_network_os to try both modules